Central High School (Tuscaloosa, Alabama): Demographics

 In 2014 the student body was 99% black, and 80% of the students were designated as low income.

 Curriculum

 For a five year-period in the post-2000 era, no Advanced Placement (AP) classes were offered at Central High.
 The post-2000 school began offering physics classes in 2013.

-Culture
+Central High School offers the International Baccalaureate program for Tuscaloosa City Schools.

+As of 2024, Central has the largest dual enrollment participation of any Tuscaloosa High School, with 43.4% of students in some sort of dual enrollment class.

+Student Publications

+Central began publishing its student-led yearbook, The Falconer, when it opened in 1979.

 For a period in the post-2000 era the school had no yearbook nor a school newspaper.

 Academic achievement

 The State of Alabama designated it as a failing school in 2014, and was on the same list in 2017.
 The percentages of students in grades 9 and 10 in the 2015-2016 school year declared in "need of support" for subjects were, in the reading field, 68.6% of the total students and 44% of students taking the ACT, and in the mathematics field, almost 91% of the total students and about 65% of those taking the ACT.

 The school was removed from the failing schools list in 2019.